nextras/dbal/docs/config-nette.md

 Nextras Dbal comes with Nextras DI Extension that allows easy setup into your Nette application.

+The minimal supported version of Nette/DI is 3.1.

 Simply define the extension and provide a default configuration:

 ```neon